Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Conclusion

-In order to achieve the Veltman Condition, it should be noted that the contributions from two particular dimension six operators $\mathcal{Q}_{HD}$ and $\mathcal{Q}_{ H\square}$ play a dominating role in canceling out the quadratic divergences.
-However, this may or may not be the case in other models.
-We have observed that for energy scales $\Lambda$ = 100 TeV and $10^6$ TeV, the cancellation is almost similar, when the W.C's are expressed in terms of $\lambda_1$ and $\lambda_4$ for a given $\mu_{\Delta}$.
-The minimal change in the parameter space is mainly due to the running of the SM parameters.
-If we introduce some relaxation in the V.C., by allowing some amount of fine tuning, the model parameter space will surely enlarge, but it will get narrower with the increasing values of $\Lambda$.
-Thus, the Veltman Condition can be easily satisfied in the framework of effective field theory, when a scalar triplet exists at a very large scale.
-The study of this model as an Effective Field Theory can also be useful to revisit the Type II leptogenesis scenario, where it will be possible to generate specific dimension six terms which are allowed by the symmetries of the model.
+To achieve the Veltman condition, it should be noted that the contributions from two particular dimension six operators $\mathcal{Q}_{HD}$ and $\mathcal{Q}_{ H\square}$ play a dominating role in canceling out the quadratic divergences.
+We show the parameter space where V.C is satisfied for both positive and negative values of the model parameters.
+We found that the V.C can be satisfied in a constrained region where the full theory with the triplet obeys stability and unitarity condition as well.
+We have observed that for energy scales $\Lambda$ = 100 TeV and $10^6$ TeV, the cancellation is almost similar.
+This is because the value of the W.C.s does not change much with $\Lambda$ and the insignificant amount of change appears due to the running of the SM parameters.
+If we introduce some relaxation in the V.C., by allowing some amount of fine-tuning, the model parameter space will surely enlarge, but it will get narrower with the increasing values of $\Lambda$.
+Thus, the Veltman condition can be easily satisfied in the framework of effective field theory, when a complex scalar triplet exists at a very large scale.

+The study of this model as an Effective Field Theory can also be useful to revisit the Type II leptogenesis scenario, where it will be possible to generate specific dimension six terms which are dictated by the model.

-{\it \bf Acknowledgements}: JD acknowledges the Council of Scientific and Industrial Research (CSIR), Government of India, for the SRF fellowship grant with File No. 09/045(1511)/ 2017-EMR-I. JD also would like to acknowledge Research Grant No. SERB/CRG/004889/SGBKC/2022/04 of the SERB, India, for partial financial support.
-The work of NK is supported by Department of Science and Technology, Government of India under the SRG grant, Grant Agreement Number SRG/2022/000363.
-We also thank Prof. Anirban Kundu and Dr. Supratim Das Bakshi for useful discussion.
+{\it \bf Acknowledgements}: JD acknowledges the Council of Scientific and Industrial Research (CSIR), Government of India, for the SRF fellowship grant with File No. 09/045(1511)/ 2017-EMR-I. JD also would like to acknowledge Research Grant No. SERB/CRG/004889/SGBKC/2022/04 of the SERB, India.
+The work of NK is supported by Department of Science and Technology, Government of India under the SRG grant, Grant Agreement Number SRG/2022/000363 and CRG grant with Grant Agreement Number CRG/2022/004120.
+We thank Prof. Anirban Kundu and Dr. Supratim Das Bakshi for the useful discussion during the preparation of the manuscript.
+We also thank the Referees for their valuable suggestions.